Greek Orange Phyllo Cake (Portokalopita)

 - Along with the oranges, add the olive oil, zest and the sugar and process/blend them together into a smooth paste.
 Then add the eggs, yoghurt and vanilla, baking powder and soda into the processor and process until fully combined.
 Transfer mixture to a large mixing bowl.

-- Fold in the phyllo shreds/crumbles to the remaining wet ingredients a little at a time until fully incorporated but not over mixing.
+- Fold in the phyllo shreds/crumbles to the remaining wet ingredients a little at a time until fully incorporated but NOT over mixing.
 Then pour into the prepared pan and if you wanted to add some thinly sliced oranges decoratively over the top of batter now is the time then place in a preheated oven and bake until golden and set approx 40-45 minutes for 9x13 pan or until toothpick tester comes out clean.
 If using two 9 inch pans check doneness at 30-35 minutes

 - Once done remove from oven and immediately ladle the cool syrup gently over the warm or hot cake.
 Let it rest for 30 minutes and then slice and serve.
+Serve it warm or chilled.